How to Get Roaches Out of Your Dishwasher

 There are many other repellents that can be found in your kitchen, but these are the ones that won’t look bad even if you leave them lying around.

 So you have tried everything, but the roaches keep coming back.
-This means that it’s not just your dishwasher that is filled with these pests and it’s not just the kitchen that needs cleaning.
+This means that it’s not just your dishwasher that is filled with these pests or the kitchen that needs cleaning.

 If you expand your search, you will find other places that may have colonies of cockroaches.
 So keep your home clean.
-Vacuum regularly, and don’t leave food particles lying around.
+Vacuum regularly, and don’t leave food residue lying around.

 Try to reduce the humidity and moisture in your home, especially in dark, tight places.
 Also, apply a disinfectant to other places so that roaches can’t find a place to live in your home.